World Plants Logo

 Flower/Leaf Bud Description

-Due to the adaptation to forest fires, this pine has epicormic buds and shoots that grow directly out of the trunk.
+Due to its adaptation to forest fires, this pine has epicormic buds and shoots that grow directly out of the trunk.

 Leaf Description